dyeramosu/AC215_snapnutrition/frontend/README.md

 ### Config
 Certain things like endpoints may need to be configured manually.
-In the case of the snap-nutrition api, you can set the base url in the .env.development file.
+In the case of the snap-nutrition api, you can set the base url in the [.env.development](./.env.development) file.
+Normally this file is not included in the repo but for convenience, it's been included here and contains no sensitive information.

 ## Firebase Setup (One Time)